Tufa Shujineng's Rebellion: Early rebel success

 A rebellion soon broke out in Qin in June or July 270 after Hu Lie lost the support of the tribes.
 The rebellion's leader was Tufa Shujineng, the chieftain of the Tufa tribe in Hexi.
 Although Shujineng was a Xianbei, historical records indicate that the rebellion consisted of several different tribal people, with the rebels being collectively referred to as "Qiang" or "Di".

 Hu Lie led his troops and camped at Wanhu Mound (萬斛堆; located in Gaolan County, Gansu) to campaign against Shujineng.
 However, Shujineng and the chieftains, Baihuwen (白虎文) and Yaolanni (藥蘭泥), surrounded Hu Lie's army and killed him.
 The Prince of Fufeng, Sima Liang, was supposed to send reinforcements to help Hu Lie through his subordinates Liu Qi (劉旂) and Jing Yan (敬琰), but the two refused to move their troops.
 Emperor Wu of Jin wanted to punish Liu Qi, but Sima Liang defended him and lost his post in the process.
 Later, the Inspector of Liang, Su Yu, led forces who were also routed by Shujineng at Mount Jin (金山; located in Shandan county, Gansu).

 With the removal of Sima Liang, Emperor Wu sent the General Who Maintains the West, Shi Jian (石鑒) and Protector-General of Vehement Might, Tian Zheng (田章) to put down the revolt.
 Shi Jian ordered his subordinate, Du Yu, to attack Shujineng.
 However, Du Yu protested, stating that the enemies were still in high spirits after their recent victories, as opposed to the demoralized Jin troops.
 He instead suggested that they wait until the following spring to attack, building up strength and storing up grains in the meantime.
 Shi Jian thought that Du Yu was trying to jeopardize the campaign, so he had Du Yu sent back to Luoyang in a prison cart for him to face the Minister of Justice.
 Shi Jian then carried out his original plans, but he could not defeat Shujineng.
-On 27 August 270, Sima Jun (司马骏), Prince of Ruyin, was appointed Grand General Who Guards The West and Chief Controller of Yong, Liang and the other western provinces, and he was tasked with protecting the Guanzhong.
+On 27 August 270, Sima Jun (司马骏), Prince of Ruyin and Sima Liang's younger brother, was appointed Grand General Who Guards The West and Chief Controller of Yong, Liang and the other western provinces, and he was tasked with protecting the Guanzhong.